-In Sweden, it is true, taxes have come down from a temporary peak of 55.6 % of GDP in 1990 to 52% in 1996, and Italy has greatly increased its tax revenue from 34.2% in 1985 to 43.2% in 1996.
-But otherwise, annual figures seem to fluctuate cyclically at about the level reached in the mid 1980s.
-Remarkably, however, differences between countries have remained about as high as before - with Australia and Switzerland having tax shares a little above 30 percent of GDP, the United Kingdom and New Zealand around or above 35 percent, Germany somewhat below, and Austria, Belgium, France and the Netherlands significantly above 40 percent, and Denmark and Sweden above 50 percent.
+In the average OECD country, the proportion of taxes and social security contributions in GDP rose until the mid-1980s, but tended to stagnate thereafter.
+In Sweden, it is true, taxes have come down from a temporary peak of 55.6% of GDP in 1990 to 52% in 1996, and Italy has greatly increased its tax revenue from 34.2% in 1985 to 43.2% in 1996.
+However, annual figures otherwise seem to fluctuate cyclically at about the level reached in the mid-1980s.
+Remarkably, however, differences between countries have remained about as high as before.
+Australia and Switzerland have tax shares a little above 30% of GDP, the United Kingdom and New Zealand around or above 35%, Germany somewhat below, and Austria, Belgium, France and the Netherlands significantly above 40%, and Denmark and Sweden above 50%.
 In other words, there seems to be no convergence over time.
-Instead, the stagnation of tax revenues seems to have had more or less the same constraining effect on Scandinavian high-tax countries, Anglo-Saxon low-tax countries and the Continental welfare states with their intermediate levels of taxation.
+Instead, the stagnation of tax revenues seems to have had, more or less, the same constraining effect on Scandinavian high-tax countries, Anglo-Saxon low-tax countries, and the Continental welfare states with their intermediate levels of taxation.

 In order to understand this pattern, we must consider the upward as well as the downward pressures on public sector revenue.
-The upward pressures that had increased tax burdens everywhere in the 1970s and early 1980s have of course not abated thereafter: Unemployment, poverty, pensions and health care for an aging population, rising demands on education and business-oriented infrastructure - all would under earlier circumstances have required, and justified, further increases of taxation.
-As for the downward pressures, the usual suspects are governments competing for revenue from internationally mobile tax bases (in particular from corporate profits and capital interest) and for internationally mobile investments and production.[10]
-As a result, most countries have significantly cut the nominal rates of taxes on capital incomes since the mid 1980s.
-However, as is frequently pointed out in the literature, one nevertheless cannot observe a general "race to the bottom" of effectiverates of capital taxation (Garrett 1998a, 1998b; Quinn 1997; Swank 1998) [11].
-Instead, countries that cut their top rates have generally tried to defend their revenue position by simultaneously broadening the tax base.
-Even though the economic logic of that solution seems somewhat doubtful, [12] countries seem to have been pushed toward it by the disadvantages associated with the alternative courses of action among which they would have had to choose if revenue from mobile sources were significantly reduced.
+The upward pressures that had increased tax burdens everywhere in the 1970s and early 1980s have, of course, not abated.
+Unemployment, poverty, pensions and health care for an ageing population, rising demands on education and business-oriented infrastructure, all would, under earlier circumstances, have required - and justified - further increases of taxation.
+As for the downward pressures, the usual suspects are governments competing for revenue from internationally mobile tax bases (in particular, from corporate profits and capital interest) and for internationally mobile investments and production.
+10 As a result, most countries have significantly cut the nominal rates of taxes on capital incomes since the mid-1980s.
+However, as is frequently pointed out in the literature, one nevertheless cannot observe a general 'race to the bottom' of effective rates of capital taxation (Garrett 1998a, 1998b; Quinn 1997; Swank 1998).
+11 Instead, countries that cut their top rates have generally tried to defend their revenue position by simultaneously broadening the tax base.
+Even though the economic logic of that solution seems somewhat doubtful, countries seem to have been pushed toward it by the disadvantages associated with the alternative courses of action, which they would have had to choose among if revenues from mobile sources were significantly reduced.

-These alternatives include the sustained increase of public sector deficits, significant reductions of public expenditures, and a shift from mobile to less mobile bases of taxation.
+These alternatives include a sustained increase in public sector deficits, significant reduction of public expenditure, and a shift from mobile to less mobile bases of taxation.
 Closer inspection reveals, however, that each of these options is confronted with obstacles or associated with negative side effects that reduce their feasibility or attractiveness (Genschel 1999).